by Dr. C.H. Weaver M.D. updated 8/2019

 When diagnosed with cancer further tests are necessary to determine the extent of spread (stage) of the cancer.
 Cancer’s stage is a key factor in determining the best treatment.
 The stage of cancer may be determined at the time of diagnosis or it may be necessary to perform additional tests.
-In addition to a through history and physical exam, tests used to diagnose and stage thyroid cancer may include the following:
+In addition to a thorough history and physical exam, tests used to diagnose, and stage thyroid cancer may include the following:

 Ultrasound: Ultrasound uses high frequency sound waves and their echoes to create a two-dimensional image that is projected on a screen.
 Ultrasound is a simple procedure that may allow doctors to determine if a thyroid nodule is cancerous or benign based on the appearance of the image that is produced.
 A limitation of ultrasound is that it does not produce a sample of the cells that can be evaluated under a microscope.

 Positron emission tomography (PET): Positron emission tomography scanning is an advanced technique for imaging body tissues and organs.
 One characteristic of living tissue is the metabolism of sugar.
 Prior to a PET scan, a substance containing a type of sugar attached to a radioactive isotope (a molecule that emits radiation) is injected into the patient’s vein.
 The cancer cells “take up” the sugar and attached isotope, which emits positively charged, low energy radiation (positrons) that create the production of gamma rays that can be detected by the PET machine to produce a picture.
 If no gamma rays are detected in the scanned area, it is unlikely that the mass in question contains living cancer cells.

 Computed Tomography (CT) Scan: A CT scan is a technique for imaging body tissues and organs, during which X-ray transmissions are converted to detailed images, using a computer to synthesize X-ray data.
 A CT scan is conducted with a large machine positioned outside the body that can rotate to capture detailed images of the organs and tissues inside the body.

 Stages of Thyroid Cancer

-Stage I-II: Stage I-II thyroid cancers are generally confined to the thyroid, but may include multiple sites of cancer within the thyroid.
+Stage I-II: Stage I-II thyroid cancers are generally confined to the thyroid but may include multiple sites of cancer within the thyroid.
 Thyroid cancer that has spread to nearby lymph nodes is still considered to be in stage I-II when the patient is younger than 45 years of age as the presence of cancer in the lymph nodes does not worsen the prognosis for these younger patients.

 Stage III: Stage III thyroid cancer is greater than 4 cm in diameter and is limited to the thyroid or may have minimal spread outside the thyroid.
 Lymph nodes near the trachea may be affected.
 Stage III thyroid cancer that has spread to adjacent cervical (neck) tissue or nearby blood vessels has a worse prognosis than cancer confined to the thyroid.
 However, lymph node metastases do not worsen the prognosis for patients younger than 45 years.

-Stage III: thyroid cancer is also referred to as locally advanced disease.
+Stage III thyroid cancer is also referred to as locally advanced disease.

 Stage IV: Stage IV thyroid cancer has spread beyond the thyroid to the soft tissues of the neck, lymph nodes in the neck, or distant locations in the body.
 The lungs and bone are the most frequent sites of distant spread.
 Papillary carcinoma more frequently spreads to regional lymph nodes than to distant sites.
 Follicular carcinoma is more likely to invade blood vessels and spread to distant locations.

-American Cancer Society: Cancer Facts and Figures 2017.
+2. American Cancer Society: Cancer Facts and Figures 2017.
 Atlanta, Ga: American Cancer Society, 2017.

-Carling T, Udelsman R: Thyroid tumors.
+9. Carling T, Udelsman R: Thyroid tumors.
 In: DeVita VT Jr, Lawrence TS, Rosenberg SA: Cancer: Principles and Practice of Oncology.
 9th ed.
 Philadelphia, Pa: Lippincott Williams & Wilkins, 2011, pp 1457-72.

-Iribarren C, Haselkorn T, Tekawa IS, et al.: Cohort study of thyroid cancer in a San Francisco Bay area population.
+10.Iribarren C, Haselkorn T, Tekawa IS, et al.: Cohort study of thyroid cancer in a San Francisco Bay area population.
 Int J Cancer 93 (5): 745-50, 2001.

-Cardis E, Kesminiene A, Ivanov V, et al.: Risk of thyroid cancer after exposure to 131I in childhood.
+11.Cardis E, Kesminiene A, Ivanov V, et al.: Risk of thyroid cancer after exposure to 131I in childhood.
 J Natl Cancer Inst 97 (10): 724-32, 2005.

-Tronko MD, Howe GR, Bogdanova TI, et al.: A cohort study of thyroid cancer and other thyroid diseases after the chornobyl accident: thyroid cancer in Ukraine detected during first screening.
+12.Tronko MD, Howe GR, Bogdanova TI, et al.: A cohort study of thyroid cancer and other thyroid diseases after the chornobyl accident: thyroid cancer in Ukraine detected during first screening.
 J Natl Cancer Inst 98 (13): 897-903, 2006.